why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/pick_an_image.md

 This means that you might be better served by Tumbleweed if you have a recent computer or rely extensively on "exotic" hardware.

 ### Our recommendation
-Pick Tumbleweed if you intend to use your machine as a desktop machine unless:
+Tumbleweed is a great choice if you want to use your machine as a desktop PC.
+Unlike Leap, it also supports 32-bit hardware.

-* You have a very limited bandwidth or an unreliable access to the Internet.
+Nevertheless, Leap is to be preferred if you:

-* You have an old (7+ years old mechanical hard drive that will struggle with frequent, numerous updates.
+* have a very limited bandwidth or an unreliable access to the Internet;
-* You cannot afford to reboot your computer frequently to install updates.
+* have an old (7+ years old) mechanical hard drive that will struggle with frequent, numerous updates;
-* You don't want to use, or switch between, different snapshots.
+* cannot afford to reboot your computer frequently to install updates;
-* Your rely on specific versions of important packages, including hardware drivers, and generally speaking you don't want or cannot take advantage of recent packages, including recent kernels.
+* don't want to use, or switch between, different snapshots;
-* You would rather not do package management manually and more generally, you would rather avoid using the command line.
+* rely on specific versions of important packages, including hardware drivers;

-The more conditions apply to your use case, the stronger we recommend you to install Leap instead of Tumbleweed.
+* would rather not do package management manually and, more generally, would rather avoid using the command line.

 ???+ info
     It is not recommended for new users, however, it is possible to use microOS on a desktop computer, taking advantage of transactional updates.
 This might appeal to advanced users who want to provide friends or relatives with an operating system that will require little to no maintenance.
 You might be interested in [the microOs documentation](https://microos.opensuse.org/) for more about this use case.